Churchill and the Baltic

 North of Lithuania is Latvia, home of some of my ancestors, where three friends and I bicycled in 1995 on the 50th anniversary of V-E Day.
 The ostensible reason was to celebrate the ongoing battle waged by Baltic partisans against the renewed Soviet occupation, following the “liberation of Europe,” as we all comfortably referred to it in the West back in 1945.

-Our first stop was the port city of Liepaja, where with the rain pelting down outside, we breakfasted with the Mayor of Liepaja, Teodors Enins, who has also since died (1934-2008).
-When we said “Churchill,” Mr. Enins said “Yalta,” and the conversation immediately moved into “a frank exchange of views,” as the diplomats put it.
+Our first stop was the port city of Liepaja, where with the rain pelting down outside, we breakfasted with the mayor, Teodors Enins (1934-2008).
+When we said “Churchill,” Mayor Enins said “Yalta,” and the conversation immediately moved into “a frank exchange of views,” as the diplomats put it.

-“You should have nuked them in 1945,” Mayor Enins said of the Russians, telling us about the fifty-year Soviet occupation, in the midst of which he had grown up.
-He had strafe marks on his belly, where, as a young lad venturing onto the beach after dark, he had been wounded by Soviet soldiers, who sealed off every inch of the Baltic coast every night.
+“You should have nuked them in 1945,” Mayor Enins said of the Russians.
+He spoke of he fifty-year Soviet occupation, in the midst of which he had grown up.
+He had strafe marks on his belly, acquired as a young lad on the beaches after dark.
+He’d been wounded by Soviet soldiers, who patrolled every inch of the Baltic coast.

 I said of course that there was no chance of the Anglo-Americans attacking Russia in 1945.
 We had just clawed down Hitler with them.
 They were our allies.
-We had left Yalta in February 1945 holding certain guarantees with respect to Polish self-determination, which were all we could hope for.
+We had left Yalta in February 1945 holding guarantees of Polish self-determination.
+That was all we could hope for.

 Yalta confirmed postwar Soviet rule in the Baltic States and much of Eastern Europe.
 With the Red Army occupying half the continent, there were few alternatives except war, which no Western statesman would have launched in those circumstances.